Carlo Gambino: Aftermath

-Against expectations, Gambino had previously appointed Castellano to succeed him over his underboss Dellacroce.
+Against expectations, Gambino had appointed Castellano to succeed him over his underboss Dellacroce.
 Gambino appeared to believe that the family would benefit from Castellano's focus on white-collar crime.
-Dellacroce, at the time, was imprisoned for tax evasion and was unable to contest Castellano's succession.
+Dellacroce was imprisoned for tax evasion at the time and was unable to contest Castellano's succession.

 Castellano's succession was confirmed at a meeting on November 24, with Dellacroce present.
 Castellano arranged for Dellacroce to remain as underboss while directly running traditional Mafia activities such as extortion, robbery and loansharking.
 While Dellacroce accepted Castellano's succession, the deal effectively split the Gambino family into two rival factions.